pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         :type: list[bytes]

-        "valid principals" is a list containing zero or more principals as byte strings.
+        "valid principals" is a list containing one or more principals as byte strings.
 These principals list the names for which this certificate is valid; hostnames for host certificates and usernames for user certificates.
 As a special case, an